≡ Menu

 So, without further ado, let’s dive right in.

-Lyme Disease
+Lyme Disease Defined

-First of all, this disease is not limited to dogs, cats or humans.
-This is why you should always be aware of ticks when out in the woods or hills whether they are on you, your dog or your cat!
+First, this disease is not limited to dogs, cats, or humans.
+This is why you should always be aware of ticks in the woods or hills, whether on you, your dog, or your cat!
+Heck, even horses and cattle might also suffer from this infection.
+This is because Lyme disease is caused by the bacteria Borrelia burgdorferi, carried in the saliva of the Ixodes species of tick.

-Now the good news is…
+Now, the good news is…

-That this tick must be attached for twelve hours before it can start to pump all that nasty bacteria into the blood, so as long as you get them quickly there is a fair chance you won’t become infected.
+This tick must be attached for twelve hours before it can start to pump all that nasty bacteria into the blood, so as long as you get them quickly, there is a fair chance you won’t become infected.
+The problem is that this particular bacteria can cross through various animal species and, as such, is accountable for most tick-related diseases worldwide.
+Animals can be carriers of the disease without ever becoming sick, which makes isolating the condition much more complex and nearly impossible to eliminate.

 Progression of the disease

-There are tests however…
+There are tests, however…

-The test for Lyme disease will not differentiate between suffering from or having been exposed to so starting treatment is the only option once the bacteria has been detected.
-The vet will be testing for Burgdorferi, the active ingredient in the blood that the deer tick and black-legged tick will leave behind.
+That will definitively tell you whether or not your dog has Lyme disease; it won’t tell you if they have it now, if they have recovered from it already, or if they have been exposed to the bacterium that causes it.
+In other words, the test for Lyme disease will not differentiate between suffering from or having been exposed to it, so starting treatment is the only option once the bacteria has been detected.
+The vet will test for Burgdorferi, the active ingredient in the blood that the deer and black-legged tick will leave behind.

 When the Borrelia bacteria is detected…